danielsuo/turkey/README.md

 ## TODO: move scheduler to Python
 - Job spawns a Server object which has a Scheduler
+  - Add option to job to start server
+  - Add option to qsub to start server
+- Test multiple blackscholes processes
 - Consider putting scheduler, server listener on different threads
-- Test multiple blackscholes processes